bioinf-mcb/Metagenomic-DeepFRI/README.md

 ### 1. Prepare structural database
 The PDB database will be automatically downloaded and installed during first run of `mDeepFRI`.
 The PDB suffers from formatting inconsistencies, therefore during PDB alignment around 10% will fail and will be reported via `WARNING`.
 We suggest coupling PDB search with predicted databaes.

 You can download additional databases from [website](https://foldcomp.steineggerlab.workers.dev/).
+During a first run, FASTA sequences will be extracted from `FoldComp` database and `MMseqs2` database will be create and indexed.
 You can use different databases, but be mindful that computation time might increase exponentially with the size of the database.

 Tested databases:
 - `afdb_swissprot`